Bath & North

-Section 18(4) of Public Health Act 1925 provides that anyone who wishes to object to a renaming of a street may appeal to the local magistrates court within 21 days of being given notice of the change.
+Section 18(4) of Public Health Act 1925 provides that anyone who wishes to object to naming or renaming of a street may appeal to the local magistrates’ court within 21 days of being given notice of the change.

 Post codes, town and Localities